BNurs Mental Health Nursing / Overview

 - Study at a university ranked 5th in the world and 2nd in the UK for Nursing (QS World University Rankings 2021).

-- Become eligible to register with the Nursing and Midwifery Council (NMC) while also receiving a degree at the end of three years of study.
+- Become eligible to register with the Nursing and Midwifery Council (NMC).

 - Take a course that has produced many of the country's leading nurse practitioners, researchers and policymakers.